On some special classes of contact $B_0$-VPG graphs: Chordal graphs

 \begin{lem} Let $G$ be a chordal contact $B_0$-VPG graph and let $v$ be a non internal vertex in $G$.
 Then, there exists a contact $B_0$-VPG representation of $G$ in which all the paths representing vertices in $G-v$ lie to the left of a free endpoint of $P_v$ (by considering $P_v$ as a horizontal path). \end{lem}

 \begin{pf} We will do a proof by induction on the number of vertices of $G$.
 If there is only one vertex in $G$ the result is trivial.
 Suppose $G$ is a graph with at least two vertices.
 Consider a contact $B_0$-VPG representation of $G$.
 Without loss of generality, we may assume that $P_v$ lies on a row $x_i$ between columns $y_j,y_k$, $j<k$, and its right endpoint is free.
 Such a representation exists, since $v$ is not internal.
-If $v$ is a middle neighbour of another vertex, say $u$, we do the following.
-Assume $P_u$ lies on column $y_j$ between rows $x_{\ell}$ and $x_t$, $\ell< t$.
-We split $P_u$ into two paths, $P_{u_1}, P_{u_2}$, such that $P_{u_1}$ goes from row $x_i$ to row $x_t$ and $P_{u_2}$ goes from row $x_{\ell}$ to row $x_i$ (see Figure~\ref{f-internal}).
-We denote the corresponding graph by $G^*$.
-Notice that $G^*$ is still chordal.
-Indeed, an induced chordless cycle in $G^*$ must contain both $u_1$ and $u_2$ and must have size four (otherwise the cycle would be in $G$), but any two neighbours of $u$ in $G$ that are adjacent, will either be both adjacent to $u_1$ (and non-adjacent to $u_2$) or both adjacent to $u_2$ (and non-adjacent to $u_1$).
-If $v$ is not a middle vertex of another vertex, then we simply set $G^* = G$.